AndreyDobrovolskyOdessa/grub.cfg/README.md

 In case will be present /11/1/3/9/title with 'TITLE="base"' definition, for 32-bit and 64-bit CPUs entry names becomes "Core-11-1-3-base" and "Core64-11-1-3-base" correspondingly.

+### Example 2
+Let's imagine, that You've packed custom /11/1/3/8/rootfs.gz  and placed it in the directory along with the /11/1/3/8/title containing 'TITLE="myrootfs"' and /11/1/3/8/bootcodes, containing 'BOOTCODES=noswap'.
+Then along with the entry, described in the Example 1 new entry will be created:
+- 32-bit "Core-11-1-3-myrootfs", applying /11/1/vmlinuz as kernel, /11/1/3/8/rootfs.gz + /11/1/modules.gz as initrd and
+"tce=UUID=.../tce11 quiet noswap" as the bootcodes, or
+- 64-bit "Core64-11-1-3-myrootfs", applying /11/1/vmlinuz64 as kernel, /11/1/3/8/rootfs.gz + /11/1/modules64.gz as initrd and
+"tce=UUID=.../tce11 quiet noswap" as the bootcodes.